 Moroccan coddled eggs

 Grease the inside of four large ramekins with the butter.
-Crack two eggs into each ramekin and season.
-Thoroughly cook the chopped Merguez sausage in a skillet pan (3-4 minutes) and divide equally among the ramekins.
+Crack two eggs into each ramekin and season with salt and pepper.
+Thoroughly fry the chopped Merguez sausage for 3-4 minutes and divide equally among the ramekins.

-Individually cover the ramekins with foil and place them in a saucepan in which they fit snugly.
-Fill the pan with water to a level just 1cm from the top of the ramekins.
-Heat until the water is simmering and cook for 10 minutes.
+Individually cover the ramekins with foil and place them in a saucepan into which they fit snugly.
+Fill the pan with water to a level just 1cm from the top of the ramekins, heat until the water is simmering and cook for 10 minutes.
 Turn off the heat and leave to sit for a further five minutes.

 Meanwhile, combine the harissa paste with a tablespoon of olive oil and a splash of water in a small bowl.
-When the coddled eggs have rested for five minutes, remove the ramekins from the water, uncover and drizzle with the harissa mix.
-Garnish with yoghurt and a mint leaf, and serve immediately.
+When the coddled eggs have rested for five minutes, remove the ramekins from the water, uncover and drizzle with the harissa mixture.
+Garnish with yoghurt and a mint leaf and serve immediately.

 8 Clarence Court Burford Brown eggs